0x6f736f646f/mechatronics/README.md

 # MECHATRONICS DISCUSSION GROUP

-> Code sample on the hackcad discussion group both homework and class discussion
+> Code sample on the hackcad discussion group both homework and class discussion.

 ## Getting started
 These instructions will get you a copy of the project up on your local machine for development purposes.
 No deployments